Constraining gravitational wave amplitude birefringence and Chern-Simons gravity with GWTC-2: Constraints on Chern-Simons gravity

 Following the conventions of~\cite{Alexander:2009tp}, the action of Chern-Simons gravity takes the form

 where $g_{ab}$ is the spacetime metric with covariant derivative $\nabla_a$.
 The first term corresponds to the Einstein-Hilbert action of GR, where $R$ is the spacetime Ricci scalar.
 The second term couples the CS scalar field $\vartheta$ to spacetime curvature via the Pontryagin density $\pont \equiv \dual R_{abcd}R^{abcd}$, which is the spacetime Riemann tensor contracted with its dual~\cite{Alexander:2009tp}.
 The last term is a kinetic term for the scalar field, with constant $\beta$.
-We follow the choice of~\cite{Jackiw:2003pm, Alexander:2007kv}, and set $\alpha = \kappa_\mathrm{E}$, which gives $\vartheta$ units of length squared, $[\vartheta] = L^2$.
+We follow the choice of~\cite{Jackiw:2003pm, Alexander:2007kv}, and set $\alpha = (16 \pi G)^{-1}$, which gives $\vartheta$ units of length squared, $[\vartheta] = L^2$.

 In \textit{non-dynamical} CS gravity, we set $\beta = 0$, and $\vartheta$ is `frozen-in' with some pre-defined profile~\cite{Jackiw:2003pm}, which we will leave unspecified for now.
 Note that $\vartheta$ cannot be constant, otherwise the $\pont$ term, a topological invariant, would integrate out of the action in Eq.~\eqref{eq:Action}.
+The resulting theory, however, is not diffeomorphism invariant.
+However, provided that $\pd_t \vartheta$ is small enough, we can treat this as a cosmological solution of \textit{dynamical} Chern-Simons gravity~\cite{Alexander:2009tp}.

-As calculated by Alexander et al.~\cite{Alexander:2007kv}, in CS, GWs propagating through a Friedmann-Robertson-Walker universe are exponentially suppressed and enhanced depending on helicity.
+As calculated by Alexander et al.~\cite{Alexander:2007kv}, in CS, GWs propagating through a Friedmann-Lema\^{i}tre-Robertson-Walker universe are exponentially suppressed and enhanced depending on helicity.
 For compact-binary sources, this \textit{birefringence} effect manifests in a change in the observed inclination of the binary, $\cos \io$, from the true inclination angle of the source, $\cos \iota$, as

-Here, $k(t)$ is the wavenumber for the given Fourier propagating mode, with units of $L^{-1}$, and $\zeta(\vartheta)$ is a dimensionless function of the integrated history of the CS scalar field.
+Here, we have used the conventions of~\cite{Alexander:2007kv, Alexander:2009tp}, where $k(t)$ is the wavenumber for the given Fourier propagating mode, with units of $L^{-1}$, and $\zeta(\eta)$ is a dimensionless function of the integrated history of the CS scalar field.
 While Eq.~\eqref{eq:hZeta} is a function of the wavenumber, we will estimate that $k(t)$ covers a narrow frequency range, and thus write $k(t) \sim k$, where $k$ is a typical value in this range, without treating each mode separately.

+In~\cite{Alexander:2007kv}, the authors calculate $\zeta(\eta)$, a dimensionless function of the integrated history of the CS scalar-field, for a matter-dominated universe (with scale factor $a(\eta) = a_0 \eta^2$, where $a_0$ is the present-day value and $\eta$ is conformal time).
+Since the LIGO sources are found at redshifts $z < 1$ (300--3000 Mpc)~\cite{LIGOScientific:2018mvr}, we focus on a dark-energy dominated universe, with $a(t) = a_0 e^{H_0 t}$.
+We compute the corresponding $\zeta$, in terms of dimensionless conformal time $\eta$, to be